akelly1954/Samples/README.md

 **Done with the following projects:**

 * Modified the Video project to use **plugins** for dealing with the different streaming interfaces (currently **v4l2** - next, **opencv**).
 This involved refactoring some of the design, and much of the code.
 First and formoset, the **v4l2** interface was implemented as a plugin, and next comes OpenCV - it is constantly getting pushed down in the priority list - my apologies.
 At startup, the main program (main_video_capture) loads the interface plugin as per the JSON config file, and it will error-exit if anything goes wrong.
 The interface for plugins is defined by a README file under source/Video/plugins/.
-(Not checked in yet - that is the next "thing").

 * The [README file in the Video project](source/Video/README.md) is complete in its current form.
 This is a  multi page (multi-screenful) document full of useful information for those who are interested in using the Video capturing and processing of raw image buffers.
 This is recommended reading if you want to wade into these waters.
+(Some of the sections are slightly out of date - but do not impede forward movement.
+I will be updating this doc gradually over time).

 * Done with the restructure of **main_video_capture** at the previous level of functionality that existed in *main_v4l2_raw_capture* (which is gone), and then some.